anybodys/artist-2d/docs/tech_spec.md

 ## Database

-All databases should have metadata:
+All database tables should have metadata:
 ```
 created_date
 updated_date